 If you’ve ever been in the Animation, Feature film or video game industry, please feel free to send us an email and we will send you the questionnaire!

-What is your name and your current occupation?
+What is your name?

 What are some of your favorite projects you’re proud to have been a part of?